 You will receive the following information from FIE staff via email:

 - Student Life, Residence Life, and Administration Team Introduction

 - Residence Life Policies, Procedures & Code of Conduct

 - Travel insurance registration and documentation (if applicable)

 - Information on textbooks and reading packs needed for specific courses

 - Housing Assignment & Information (about 30 days prior to arrival)

 - Detailed Arrival Information Email (about 2 weeks prior to arrival)

-- Internship students will receive:
+- Internship and Service Internship students will receive:

 All students undertaking a program with FIE require a visa to study in the UK.
-The only exceptions are those who hold a EU/EEA/Swiss passport (see below).
+The only exceptions are those who hold an EU/EEA/Swiss passport (see below).
 Please see the following information to determine the type of visa you require.